anton-bilous/NewspaperAgency/README.md

 # NewspaperAgency
-A website about newspaper agency
+A website about newspaper agency.
+The site is available [here](https://newspaperagency-hxls.onrender.com/).

+Credentials for testing:

+- Username: someuser
+- Password: s0m3 passw0rd

 ## How to run the project?